 I’m not a cognitive scientist, so I don’t know how valid any of this is.
 Perhaps the solution is the ultimate technological fix: To actually remove the human driver from the equation — since they don’t seem all that keen on actually driving — via fully autonomous vehicles.
 Maybe someday we will laugh — humans wasted all that mental energy on driving?

 This entry was posted on Thursday, July 30th, 2009 at 11:30 am and is filed under Cars, Cities, Traffic Culture, Traffic Laws, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.